Lcyc29/todo_server_app/README.md

 b'{"api_key":"zwjV4rVN.oaroZ7uak5MFMju8BbPgXL3uM0LuAf9Z"}'
 ```

-3. Add a Todo item.
+3. Add a Todo item

 Assign the API Key to a variable and use it from now on.
 ```python
 >>> api_key = "zwjV4rVN.oaroZ7uak5MFMju8BbPgXL3uM0LuAf9Z"